Improve Your Process

 Problem: Silica materials are unsuitable for alkaline wash conditions, because of their poor stability at high pH.

 Solution: Hybrid silica based YMC-Triart Prep has an excellent stability at high pH.
 It is stable to alkaline wash conditions which enables longer column lifetime.
+A good peak shape is maintained even after 300 alkaline cleaning cycles.

 This in turn reduces production costs: Lower consumption of packing material and less downtime due to column repacking.
-An extension of column lifetime by a factor of > two has been achieved!

 The efficiency of a preparative purification depends on the selectivity of the stationary phase and its ability to separate possible impurities from the main product.
 An increase in selectivity would not only improve the degree of separation of the peaks, but also reduce the cleaning costs by increasing the load on the column.
 Furthermore, the amount of sorbent and consumption of mobile phase could be reduced to increase the yield for a given capacity or to improve the product quality.